 Why Is DHA Important for Pregnant and Lactating Mums?

 DHA is a critical component for the development of foetus’ cell membranes, particularly in the brain and retina 1 3.
 That’s why adequate consumption of DHA by women is important during pregnancy to ensure the proper development of your developing baby.

-DHA supplementation is also associated with a number of benefits 6:
+DHA supplementation as part of nutrition during pregnancy is also associated with a number of benefits 6:

 Lower incidence of preterm labour and delivery,